Table Of Contents

 The average life expectancy of heat pumps is 10 to 15 years.
 However, this depends on how you use and maintain it.
 For instance, neglect can reduce heat pump efficiency with time.

-Hiring a Plumbing Contractor
+Hiring a plumbing contractor

 By now, you know more about how a heat pump works, the various types of heat pumps and their technologies.
 Maybe you want to replace or upgrade your heat pump.
 Or perhaps what you need is a new heat pump installation.